Luís Martins (footballer, born June 1992): Club career

-Benfica and Gil
+Benfica and Gil Vicente

 Born in Lamego, Viseu District, Martins was promoted to S.L.
 Benfica's first team for the 2011–12 season.
 He made his official debut for the club on 2 November 2011, starting in a UEFA Champions League group stage game against FC Basel and being replaced at the hour-mark of the 1–1 home draw by Miguel Vítor.

-Martins started the 2012–13 campaign with Benfica's reserves, in the second division.
-On 9 January 2013, however, he signed a three-and-a-half-year contract with Gil Vicente F.C. in the Primeira Liga.
+Martins started the 2012–13 campaign with Benfica's reserves, in the Segunda Liga.
+On 9 January 2013, however, he signed a three-and-a-half-year contract with Gil Vicente F.C. of the Primeira Liga.
 He scored his first goal for the latter on 18 August of that year, closing a 2–0 home win over Académica de Coimbra.

 Spain

 On 1 September 2014, Martins agreed to a four-year deal with Granada CF from Spain, for an undisclosed fee.
 He played his first match in La Liga on the 27th, coming on as a second-half substitute in a 6–0 away loss to FC Barcelona.

 On 24 August 2015, Martins was loaned to Segunda División side CA Osasuna for one year.
 Late into the 2017 January transfer window, after only 73 minutes of action upon his return to the Estadio Nuevo Los Cármenes, he joined C.S.
 Marítimo on a two-year loan.